Faculty and Staff

 Deborah Jones, Ph.D.

-Dr. Jones is a Professor of Psychology and Neuroscience at UNC-Chapel Hill and a Licensed Psychologist in North Carolina.
-Dr. Jones is an expert in cognitive-behavioral therapy with children and adolescents, including parent-training for children with behavioral disorders and family therapy.
+Professor Jones is also a Licensed Psychologist in North Carolina.
+She is an expert in cognitive-behavioral therapy with children and adolescents, including parent-training for children with behavioral disorders and family therapy.
 In addition to supervising student therapists, Dr. Jones conducts workshops in the area to train professionals and parents in behavioral parent training techniques and has an active program of research on the health and well-being of children and families.